 “Are you sure these drones can stop someone before they kill at least one of us?”
 I asked.

-“Oh, no!”
-She said.
-“Most of our companions have guns as well!”
+“Oh, no!” she said.
+“Most of the group have guns as well!”

 “Why didn’t we get any guns?”